 - Skip welding: If you make the mistake of dispersing heat unevenly it will cause the panel to distort or warp.
 This is only going to cause further problems for panels that need to fit together tightly.
 So in order to prevent this from happening heat needs to be distributed as eeny as possible.
 The skip wedding technique is perfect in this case as it allows you to make a series of separate stitch welds.
 That way no excessive amount of heat is concentrated in one place.

-- Backing bars: A good way to dissipate heat faster than just using atmospheric colling alone, a welder can use backing or chill bars by putting them in contact with the heat-affected area.
+- Backing bars: A good way to dissipate heat faster than just using atmospheric cooling alone, a welder can use backing or chill bars by putting them in contact with the heat-affected area.
 This can be done easily as you only need to put a plain metal bar and clamp it to the weldment.
 Copper or aluminum bars are preferably used as they have the ability to dissipate heat faster.
 Sometimes usage of a backing bar is specified on welding drawings by a supplementary backing bar welding symbol.